SNAP Benefits in Nebraska: How to Apply and Qualify

 Summer Electronic Benefit Transfer (Summer EBT)

 Summer EBT helps families buy groceries for school-aged children during summer break.
-Children who get free or reduced-price school meals are often automatically enrolled.
-Others can apply online during the enrollment period, as explained in the program FAQ.
+Children eligible for free or reduced-price school meals are often automatically enrolled.
+Others can complete an online SEBT application to receive benefits.

 SNAP Next Step Employment & Training (E&T)

-This voluntary E&T program helps SNAP recipients gain skills for better jobs.
-It offers job search help, training tuition, and support services.
-To join, submit an online interest form or contact your local DHHS office to connect with a coordinator.
+This voluntary program helps SNAP recipients gain skills for better jobs.
+It offers job search assistance, training, and support services.
+To participate, you can submit an online interest form or contact your local DHHS office.